 Keep a to-do list

-You need to keep a to-do lists.
+You need to keep a to-do list.
 You could use an app such as Wunderlist, a simple to-do app, that can sync to-do’s between your work computer, your home computer, and your mobile phone.

-Look for timely and relevant content
+Look for the timely and relevant content

 What’s trending right now?
 What content are people posting on each other’s Facebook walls?
 Which news stories are people talking about?
 You need to keep on top of rising trends.
 You can use Feedly an RSS feed aggregator and subscribe to industry news sites and blogs that post on your industry trends and topics.
-In addition to your RSS feed, use free aggregation tools like this live trends dashboard to keep you updated at-a-glance at what’s buzzing on social media.

 Have a dedicated “Social Content” folder in your email